kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 The new route has a very streamlined credit route, since we no longer need 8500 credits for the CNS Strength Enhancer.
 Because of this, we make do with only 4 shopping trips during the run; there is a backup shopping trim if you're short on stims as well.
 Our shopping is as follows:

 *1. Larrim on Taris*
-Sell: Nonessential items to reach ~1362 Credits
+- Sell: Nonessential items to reach ~1362 Credits
-Buy: 2x Computer Spike (550 Credits total)
+- Buy: 2x Computer Spike (550 Credits total)

 *2: Zelka Forn on Taris*
-Buy: Nerve Enhancement Package, 6x Adrenal Alacrity (800 Credits total)
+- Buy: Nerve Enhancement Package, 6x Adrenal Alacrity (800 Credits total)

 *3. Selkath Merchant on Manaan*
-Buy: 2x Hyper-Adrenal Alacrity, 3x Hyper-Adrenal Strength (500 Credits total) *While this can be skipped, it's a very fast shopping trip and the stims are very helpful.*
+- Buy: 2x Hyper-Adrenal Alacrity, 3x Hyper-Adrenal Strength (500 Credits total)

 *4. Czerka Shop on Korriban*
-Sell: Unneeded Items to reach ~7000 Credits
+- Sell: Unneeded Items to reach ~7000 Credits
-Buy: All Medpacs and Hyper/Echani Stimulants (6100 Credits total)
+- Buy: All Medpacs and Hyper/Echani Stimulants (6100 Credits total)

 *Optional shopping if you are short on stims:*
 *5: Eli Gand on Kashyyyk*
-Buy: All Hyper Stims (500 Credits total)
+- Buy: All Hyper Stims (500 Credits total)

 We get most of our credits for the Korriban shopping trip from selling the Cardio Power System that we get as reward for completing "Mission for the Republic" for Roland Wann on Manaan.
 The rest comes from selling the items we've accumulated up to that point; we loot one or two optional things to get enough credits for all the medpacs and stims we need.